 Your ability to manage time can directly affect your health.
 Develop a plan to manage your time and stick to it.
 Your body and mind will feel better because of it.

-To learn more about time management and how it relates to health, check out the links on the next page.
+To learn more about time management and how it relates to health, check out the links below.